cogell/mitosis/README.md

 Most of the functionality is in now rounding out the requirements and adding polish.

 ## CSS3
-- animation with keyframes
+- animating comment opacity, with @keyframes
-- ?
+- includes google web font 'raleway', with @font-face
-- ?
+- box-sizing the way the god intended, with boz-sizing

 ###
 always be knolling